-Becoming a thought leader is incredibly difficult.
-In almost every industry, there’s an established community of “creators” and “consumers”.
+Becoming a B2B thought leader is incredibly difficult.
+In almost every vertical, there’s an established community of “creators” and “consumers”.

 It’s incredibly difficult, maybe even impossible, to get published on a top blog if you haven’t been published somewhere else.

 I wanted to become a MozLocal Recommended Company.
 I figured what better way than to call the people already on the list and see how they did it.
 I called a couple, but couldn’t get to the right person or really have a conversation until I called Solas Web Design which is run by Miriam Ellis.